How to decide on where to live: Things for expats to consider

 City vs suburbs

-There are some cities in the world where most people live in or near the city centre, in others the city consists of the central business district but the majority of people commute from surrounding suburbs.
-Research your destination to understand which way your new home works.
+There are some cities in the world where most people either live in or near the city centre, in others the city consists of the central business district, but the majority of people commute from surrounding suburbs.
+Research your destination to understand which way your new home location works.
 Be aware that if you choose a different option from the majority, you may face additional challenges e.g. public transport designed to get people around the city rather than out to the suburbs or vice versa.
+Doing your research about your new location is going to help you with deciding on where to live as an expat.

 Housing options

 If possible, spend time considering the right expat neighbourhood for you.
-Choosing the right place to live is one of the best parts of preparing for life abroad so enjoy the process.
+Choosing the right place to live as an expat is one of the best parts of preparing for life abroad so enjoy the process.
+You can find more useful tips for choosing the right destination as an expat here, that may help you make your decision.
+Once you make the decision and move, make sure you make the most of your time in this new country.
+Find some tips here on how to settle into your new home as an expat.

 Don’t forget your health and wellbeing while you are away.
 As an expat you will need international health insurance so you and your family receive any medical care you might need.
 Get in touch today for expat health insurance quote